 In January 2020, the IASB issued amendments to clarify the requirements for classifying liabilities as current or non-current.
 The amendments specify that the conditions that exist at the end of a reporting period are those that will be used to determine if a right to defer settlement of a liability exists.
 The amendments also clarify the situations that are considered a settlement of a liability.
-The amendments are effective January 1, 2022, with early adoption permitted.
+The amendments are effective January 1, 2023, with early adoption permitted.
 The amendments are to be applied retrospectively.
 The company does not intend to early adopt these amendments and is currently assessing the impact of these amendments on its consolidated financial statements.

-b) Amendments to IAS 37 - Provisions, contingent liabilities, and contingent assets
+b) Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors